itay-moav/rahl_commander/README.md

 ## Description

-Many projects requires the usage of Stored Procedurs, Triggers, SQL Functions, Views and various scripts.
+Many projects requires the usage of Stored Procedurs, Triggers, SQL Functions, Views, various scripts and Schema Checking/validations.
-Rahl Commander (RCom)provides facilities and structure to manage all those pieces of code used in your project, but are not part of the main code base.
+Rahl Commander (rcom) provides facilities and structure to manage all those pieces of code used in your project.

-RCom will do the following for you:
+rcom will do the following for you:
 <ol>
 <li>Build for you all or some of the objects into the DB of your choice.</li>
 <li>Will generate auto completion files for your IDE (how nice it is to get auto completion for a stored procedure in your PHP, heh?).</li>
 <li>Will give easy cleanup of the DB of all or some objects (Great for use in release scritps).</li>
-<li>Provide a simple cleanup tool of the code.
-You write a nice Stored Procedure.
-All indented and commented.
-But, when u copy it and try to run it through the command line, it craps out.
-All due to white space characters in the wrong place.
-RCom will generate a clean version for you to copy paste into the command line.</li>
 </ol>

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++